saltyorg/docs/docs/reference/rclone-manual.md

 ## New Rclone Setup

+YOU CANNOT SKIP STEPS HERE: EACH OF THESE STEPS IS ASSUMING YOU HAVE PREFORMED THE PREVIOUS ONE.

+IF YOU HAVE EXISTING GOOGLE DRIVES FROM ANOTHER CONTEXT [Cloudbox, PG, etc] USE THAT CONFIG [NOTABLY THE RCLONE CONFIG AND ANY SERVICE ACCOUNTS] IN A MIGRATION.

+THIS PROCESS DOES NOT ACCOUNT FOR USING YOUR OWN TEAMDRIVES

 ### Step 1: Verify that the Shared Drive permissions are correct on your Google account:

 [Instructions here](google-account-perms.md)